luisviveros/Reference-FMUs/SRR630GM17/readme.md

-# FORD
+# SRR630GM17

-The FORD implements the following system of equations:
+The SRR630GM17 implements the following system of equations:

 ```
 der(h) = v